Tutorial: Variable speed fan for Raspberry temperature controller

 It wouldn't make much sense if every time we started the Raspberry Pi we had to go into the console and run a program, so we're going to automate it.

-To make the script run automatically when the Raspberry Pi boots up, there are several ways to do this.
+There are several ways to make the script run automatically when the Raspberry Pi boots up.
+Here we are going to see how to do it with systemctl.

 Automatic execution with systemctl